gdeoliveira03/Lost-In-The-Booty/README.md

 - **Procedurally Generated Dungeons**: Embark on thrilling adventures in dynamically generated dungeons, ensuring a fresh experience with each playthrough.

-- **Leveling System**: Gain experience points by defeating enemies and overcoming challenges to level up your stats and become even stronger.
+- **Leveling System**: Gain skulls by defeating powerful enemies and overcoming challenges to level up your stats and become even stronger.

 - **Challenging Enemies**: Face an array of formidable foes, each with their strengths and weaknesses, making each battle an engaging puzzle.

 - **Strategic Gameplay**: Develop a tactical approach, using your chosen elemental power and weapon to your advantage in battles.

-- **AI Development**: The game is tailored for AI Game Programming classes, providing ample opportunities to implement intelligent AI behaviors and strategies.
+- **AI Development**: The game is tailored for an AI Game Programming class, providing ample opportunities to implement intelligent AI behaviors and strategies via friendly and enemy NPC behaviors and world generation.

 ## Technologies Used
 This project harnesses the following technologies and tools: